Walk 6 Waterways & Town

 5.3 miles • 2 hours • Easy to moderate

-Walk along Broad St towards Longbridge until you reach the bridge and the old woollen exchange on your left.
-This building is now the Regent cinema, a night club and the Exchange pub.
-After the woollen exchange and before the bridge turn immediately left onto the tarmac footpath.
+Walk along Broad St towards Longbridge until you reach the bridge and the old Flannel Exchange on your left.
+This building is now a cinema and night club.
+After the Flannel Exchange and before the bridge turn immediately left onto the tarmac footpath.
 This footpath looks over a lower footpath and the River Severn.
 Stay on this higher footpath until you reach the footbridge over the river to Dolerw Park, where you switch to the lower path.
 Continue on this path alongside the river.

-Cross this road, turn right then take the steep side road immediately on your left.
+Cross this road, turn right then take the steep side road immediately on your left, crossing under the bypass.
 A sign warns that there is a weight limit on this road.
 Go up to the first junction on your left.
 Take the left turn, up over a hill and then down a dip to another stream on the left.

 Take the first right (SO 095901) with Links Electrical Supplies Ltd on your left and Laura Ashley on your right.
 The road ends at a tarmac footpath.
 Ignore a turn off to the left and bear right (SO 098904) with a large grey industrial building with green trim on the right.
 Playing fields are to your left.